Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Introduction

-In summary, our contributions are three-fold: \begin{itemize} \item We propose a novel inpainting framework that includes an SR network to \textit{zoom in} allowing refinement at HR, training with HR labels, and enhances the generation of high-frequency details in the final inpainted output. \item We propose a progressive learning strategy for inpainting to aid convergence with larger masks. \item We explore the usage of a gradient loss for inpainting to further improve textural details. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We propose a novel inpainting framework that includes an SR network to \textit{zoom in}, allowing refinement at HR and training with HR labels, to enhance the generation of high-frequency details in the final inpainted output. \item We propose a progressive learning strategy for inpainting to aid convergence with larger masks. \item We use a gradient loss for inpainting to further improve textural details. \end{itemize}

-\section{Related Work}
+\section{Related work}

-\subsection{Image Inpainting}
+\subsection{Image inpainting}

-Traditional image inpainting methods can be largely classified into three types: (i) Propagation-based approaches that gradually fill in the missing regions from known pixel values at hole boundaries \cite{bertalmio2000image, telea2004an}, (ii) Markov Random Field (MRF) approaches optimizing discrete MRFs \cite{komodakis2007image, pritch2009shift}, or (iii) patch-based approaches that search for plausible patches outside of the hole to be pasted into the missing region \cite{barnes2009patchmatch, barnes2010the} similar to texture synthesis algorithms \cite{efros2001image, efros1999texture}.
+Traditional image inpainting methods can be largely classified into three types: (i) propagation-based approaches that gradually fill in the missing regions from known pixel values at hole boundaries \cite{bertalmio2000image, telea2004an}, (ii) Markov Random Field (MRF) approaches optimizing discrete MRFs \cite{komodakis2007image, pritch2009shift}, or (iii) patch-based approaches that search for plausible patches outside of the hole to be pasted into the missing region \cite{barnes2009patchmatch, barnes2010the} similar to texture synthesis algorithms \cite{efros2001image, efros1999texture}.
 These types of approaches exploit information already present in the input image.

 Deep-learning-based inpainting methods leverage information external to any one specific image by learning global semantics from an abundant corpus of training data.
-An early CNN-based method for inpainting was the Context Encoder \cite{pathak2016context}, where the authors proposed using an L2 loss with a global generative adversarial network (GAN) loss for improved perceptual quality.
+An early convolutional neural network (CNN) based method for inpainting was the Context Encoder \cite{pathak2016context}, where the authors proposed using an L2 loss with a global generative adversarial network (GAN) loss for improved perceptual quality.
 GANs \cite{goodfellow2014generative} are especially suitable for image inpainting because they are able to synthesize realistic images \cite{brock2019large, karras2018progressive, radford2016unsupervised, zhang2017stackgan}.
 To consider local details as well as global semantics, Demir \textit{et al.} \cite{demir2018patchbased} proposed using a PatchGAN \cite{isola2017imagetoimage} along with the global GAN.
 Our inpainting framework also employs a PatchGAN discriminator for enhanced local details.